AnimaApp/scooby/README.md

 - Be highly extensible to support new kinds of tests and reports
 - Integrate well with our GitHub-based workflows

-Scooby has been extensively battle-tested at [Anima](https://www.animaapp.com/), where is powering most of our production pipelines.
+Scooby has been extensively battle-tested at [Anima](https://www.animaapp.com/), where it's powering most of our production pipelines.

 # Overview